jhannes/logevents/README.md

 filter messages, redirect messages to different destinations or include in the output.

-It's important to clean up the MDC after use.
+It's important to clean up the MDC after use, or MDC values can show up for another request.

 Example of usage: